 Japan-Brunei Foreign Ministers’ Telephone Talk

-On August 12, commencing at 10:00 a.m. for 30 minutes, Mt.
-MOTEGI Toshimitsu, held a telephone talk with Dato Seri Setia Haji Erywan bin Pehin Datu Pekerma Jaya Haji Mohd Yusof, Minister of Foreign Affairs II, Brunei Darussalam.
+On November 17, commencing at 3:00 p.m. for approximately 20 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a telephone talk with Dato Seri Setia Haji Erywan bin Pehin Datu Pekerma Jaya Haji Mohd Yusof, Minister of Foreign Affairs II, Brunei Darussalam.
 The overview of the talk is as follows.